Eviction Guides2 January 202611 min read

 • Any arrears: Discretionary possession under Ground 10 or 11

-• 2 months+ arrears: Mandatory possession under Ground 8
+• 3 months rent or 13 weeks arrears: Mandatory possession under Ground 8

-The 2-month threshold for Ground 8 is calculated differently depending on your rent payment schedule:
+The post-May 2026 Ground 8 threshold is calculated differently depending on your rent payment schedule:

 Pre-Action Steps: Before Eviction